stoneyield/stoneyield-docs/content/docs/protocol/stusd-wrapper.md

 Key behaviors:

 - 1:1 minting between sUSDC and STUSD
-- Wrapper is the only entity allowed to mint/burn STUSD
+- Wrapper is the only entity allowed to mint STUSD
-- Optional lock schedules enforced at the wrapper level
+- Optional lock schedules enforced at the wrapper level (no unwrap flow)
-- Unwrap requests respect global unlock flags set by governance
+- Governed controls around minting and reserves

 ### STUSD Token